This is How You Remind Me

-The electoral roll showed Ada living in my Uncle’s old house – but not Sharon, Sharon didn’t appear in any searches.
+The electoral roll showed Another Woman living in my Uncle’s old house – but not Susan, she didn’t appear in any searches.

 Alice?
 Alice?
 Who The Fuck is Alice?

-Who was this woman, was she related to Sharon, why was everything to do with this so difficult to track down?
-Web searches will only get you so far and I hit a brick wall, so I mailed the Police asking them if the older lady in the house with my Uncle was indeed Ada.
+Who was this woman, was she related to Susan, why was everything to do with this so difficult to track down?
+Web searches will only get you so far and I hit a brick wall, so I mailed the Police asking them if the older lady in the house with my Uncle was indeed ‘Ada’

 She has two other daughters that are the wrong age.